I Used Verve AI for 2 Months. Then I Found Something Better.

 Final Thoughts

 Verve AI is a legit tool.
 I'm not here to trash it.
-But after testing alternatives, I found something that fit my needs better - specifically around mock interview quality and free tier generosity.
+But after testing alternatives, I found something that fit my needs better - specifically around stealth mode reliability and free tier features.

-My advice: don't commit to any tool without testing it thoroughly.
-Do a few mock interview sessions, explore the question bank, and see if the feedback actually helps you improve.
-Your career is worth the time it takes to find the right prep tool.
+My advice: don't commit to any tool without testing the stealth mode yourself.
+Record your screen, run a mock interview, watch the recording.
+Your career is worth the 10 minutes it takes to verify.

 Whatever you choose, good luck with the interviews.